NickMcConnell/AngbandPlus/lib/help/readme.txt

 --- Available Formats ---

-The Zangband basic documentation package is currently available in plain text format and is included in all Zangband downloads.
-Both the basic documentation and the spoilers are available for browsing in HTML format on Zangband.org.
+The XBAND basic documentation package is currently available in plain text format and is included in all XBAND downloads.

 --- Reporting Errors / Suggestions for Improvement ---

 While every effort will be taken to ensure that the documentation packages are accurate and up to date, it is inevitable that some errors will be made.
-If you find an error or have a suggestion to improve documentation, please post your report or idea to the Zangband Development list by mailing to jianson@zangband.org.
+If you find an error or have a suggestion to improve documentation, please post your report or idea by mailing to xis@prodigy.net.
 Alternatively, you may post your report or idea to rec.games.roguelike.angband.

 --- Rules for Creating Documents ---

-Certain general rules have been applied in creating the official documentation for Zangband.
+Certain general rules have been applied in creating the official documentation for XBAND.
 The DevTeam welcomes contributions by players and if you wish to contribute a spoiler or other helpfile we would appreciate your adherence to the following guidelines.
 We reserve the right to modify your file but you will retain credit as the original author.

-1. All documents should be named using the standard 8.3 format since Zangband is played on systems which do not support long filenames.
+1. All documents should be named using the standard 8.3 format since XBAND is played on systems which do not support long filenames.
 2. Menu files should be named *.hlp, non-spoiler help files *.txt and spoiler helpfiles *.spo.
 3. All documents should be in a fixed font, plain text format.